citation-file-format/ruby-cff/README.md

 repository-code: https://github.com/citation-file-format/ruby-cff
 ```

-`CFF::File` can be used to create a file directly, and it exposes the underlying `CFF::Model` directly.
+`CFF::File` can be used to create a file directly, and it exposes the underlying `CFF::Index` directly.
 If using a block with `CFF::File::open` the file will get written on closing it:

 ```ruby
 CFF::File.open('CITATION.cff') do |cff|